 Heightened geopolitical tensions and concerns over the prospect of a global recession have all continued to weigh on the market.
-Moreover, the government may have a short-term focus due to the political instability caused by a weak coalition government, discourse in the European Union and upcoming general elections.
+Moreover, the government may have a short-term focus due to the political instability caused by a weak coalition government and discourse in the European Union.